 Building Archive This Moment DC 2021

-In 2021 the Library asked people to share how COVID-19 changed your life?
-Your story can help future generations understand how the pandemic impacted daily life in the District.
-People can submit up to five items (photos, text, videos) through the end of June.
+In 2021 the Library asked people to share how COVID-19 changed their lives.
+People could submit up to five items (photos, text, videos) through the end of June 2021.
 Library archivists will organize the submissions, create complete records of the materials and make them available online.
 Unfortunately, no additional items were added to the collection.

 Recap of Archive This Moment DC 2020